Cataract surgery a stitch in time for Joyce

 “Nobody was more nervous than me, but there is absolutely nothing to worry about whatsoever.
 I wasn’t aware of any pain and there was nothing to it.
 If anyone was thinking about having their cataracts treated at Emersons Green and was worried about it, I would say make that choice.
 I’m looking forward to returning to Emersons Green in the summer to have my other eye treated.”

-Patricia Warwick, Hospital Director at Emersons Green NHS Treatment Centre, added:
+Patricia Warwick, then Hospital Director at Practice Plus Group Hospital, Emersons Green, added:

 “We are delighted to her that Joyce is happy with the care she has received from us.
 We have run the one-stop service for some of our patients for a little while now and it has proved to be very popular.
 It gives patients reassurance to know that they can receive an assessment and treatment in the same visit, significantly reducing their journeys.
 With patients coming from as far afield as Swindon, South Wales and Gloucestershire, as well as in and around Bristol, this makes our eye service an attractive option.”